Lcbx/BytecodeLang/README.md

         # access to members will be made with a @, faster than "self." and readable
         return @wingspan * 40
     caw()
-        # with a 'no unecessary chatter' philosophy, print, log, input and output will be a similar to c++ cout operators
+        # 'no unecessary chatter' philosophy : print, log, input and output use << (print by default)
         << "caaaw"

 class Hawk(Bird)